graphdrawing/gd2024/pages/speaker.md

   <footer style="font-size: 12px">Copyright Lilli Strauss</footer>
   <!-- <figcaption>Caption goes here</figcaption> -->
 </figure>
 <p> Monika Henzinger is a professor of Computer Science at the Institute of Science and Technology Austria (ISTA).
-She holds a PhD in computer science from Princeton University (New Jersey, USA), and has been the head of research at Google and a professor of computer science at EPFL and at the University of Vienna
+She holds a PhD in computer science from Princeton University (New Jersey, USA), and has been the head of research at Google and a professor of computer science at EPFL and at the University of Vienna.

 Monika Henzinger is an ACM and EATCS Fellow and a member of the Austrian Academy of Sciences and the German National Academy of Sciences Leopoldina.
-She has received several awards, including an honorary doctorate from TU Dortmund University, Two ERC Advanced Grant, the Leopoldina Carus Medal, and the Wittgensteinpreis, the highest science award of Austria. </p>
+She has received several awards, including an honorary doctorate from TU Dortmund University, two ERC Advanced Grants, the Leopoldina Carus Medal, and the Wittgensteinpreis - the highest scientific award of Austria. </p>
 </div>

 <!--